Jamison Crowder Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Season Stats

-- Crowder has added 50 receptions for 431 yards and two touchdowns.
-He's been targeted 71 times, producing 26.9 yards per game.
+- Crowder's stat line this year features 50 catches for 431 yards and two touchdowns.
+He averages 26.9 yards per game, and has been targeted 71 times.

-- With 11 targets in the red zone this season, Crowder has been on the receiving end of 16.2% of his team's 68 red zone pass attempts.
+- Crowder has seen the ball thrown his way 11 times in the red zone this season, 16.2% of his team's 68 red zone pass attempts.

-- The Jets have run 61.6% passing plays and 38.4% rushing plays this season.
-They rank 25th in the NFL in scoring.
+- The Jets, who rank 25th in the NFL in points scored, have attempted a pass 61.6% of the time while running the football 38.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Crowder's matchup with the Bills.